AVSimulation/SCANeR-Quick-Starts/Pages/HT_Evaluate_and_validate_AFS/HT_Evaluate_and_validate_AFS.md

-### HOW TO?
+# How to?
 Evaluate and validate an command law for lighting AFS